Tales of St. Austin's: "The Manoeuvres of Charteris"

 The Babe, Tony, and Welch, all of Merevale's, try to talk Charteris out of risking being caught in Rutton, especially because Charteris is supposed to play in an important House-match between Merevale's and Dacre's the day after the Rutton sports.
 Charteris likes breaking rules and goes anyway.
 The secretary of the Old Crockfordians is also in the race.
 Charteris pretends he got leave from Mr Dacre again.
 He comes in second but defeats the secretary, and immediately heads to St Austin's to get back before lock-up.
 He sees two young men trying to ride a bicycle that obviously belongs to a small woman.
 Charteris realizes they have stolen this bicycle from the twelve-year-old girl nearby.
 Charteris fights off the hooligans, then returns the bicycle to its owner.
 She thanks him and admits she was going to Stapleton without permission, which Charteris sympathizes with.
 He hurries to meet his train but just misses it.
 The girl has left on her bicycle.
-Fortunately, Dr Adamson comes by in a dog-cart (a horse-drawn vehicle) and brings Charteris to the school.
+Dr Adamson comes by in a dog-cart (a horse-drawn vehicle) and brings Charteris to the school.
 The next day, the match between Merevale's and Dacre's occurs, and Merevale's wins.
 Afterwards, Charteris's fag Crowinshaw tells him that the Headmaster wants to see him.
 The Headmaster received a letter from someone who saw Charteris at Rutton.
 The young cyclist, Dorothy, appears.
 She is the Headmaster's niece, and says Charteris was the person who helped her.
 The Headmaster reduces Charteris's punishment to ten lines of Virgil.
 Unofficially, the Headmaster tells Charteris that he thinks they would get along well if Charteris stopped breaking rules just to break them, and they shake hands.
 Charteris stops breaking school rules.